gilbertlucas46/Pace-Calculator/README.md

 - The quality of your code.
 - The appearance and the UX quality of the end product (although you're not required to possess the full skill set of a UX designer for this position, your design sense and ability to make small design decisions adds significant value to your work).

+## Note:
+Please deploy it somewhere we can test

 ## Questions
 For any questions at all, you may contact me at [lucas@gilbert.codes](lucas@gilbert.codes).